Trust your body, outsmart the marketing:

 Values mismatch can hide behind warmth.

-For neurodivergent clients, values fit often includes whether the therapist:
+For neurodivergent clients, values fit includes whether the therapist:

 • treats neurodivergence as difference, not defect